-- 1. A Grievance is communicated by the complainant (including faculty, staff, student, or parent) to the Principal. - 2.
-The Principal investigates the Grievance. - 3.
-The Principal determines if the Grievance has merit. - 1.
-If merit is determined, then the Grievance and recommended action is reviewed with the Administrative Executive Committee for approval. - 2.
-If no merit is determined, the complainant may submit the Grievance for appeal to the Administrative Executive Committee. - 4.
-The Principal informs the complainant. - 5.
-The complainant may submit the decision of the Administrative Executive Committee to the President for appeal consideration.
+- 5. The complainant may submit the decision of the Administrative Executive Committee to the President for appeal consideration.
 If the President determines the appeal has merit then the appeal is reviewed by the President and the Board Executive Committee. - 6.
-The President will inform the complainant of the decision with copy to the Administrative Executive Committee. - C. Administrative Executive Committee The Administrative Executive Committee will consist of at least three of the following during any reviews: the Principal, Dean, High School Assistant Dean, Lower School Assistant Dean, and/or Default substitute: Athletic Director.

-D. Adjustments for Special Circumstances

-- 1. When a Grievance involves an individual with a role in the Grievance Process or a family member of an individual with a role in the Grievance Process, then the following adjustments will be made.
+The President will inform the complainant of the decision with copy to the Administrative Executive Committee. - C. Administrative Executive Committee The Administrative Executive Committee will consist of at least three of the following during any reviews: the Principal, Athletic Director, Guidance Counselor, Admissions Director, or default substitute - Facilities Director. - D. Adjustments for Special Circumstances - 1.
+When a Grievance involves an individual with a role in the Grievance Process or a family member of an individual with a role in the Grievance Process, then the following adjustments will be made.
 The individual with a role in the Grievance Process will recuse himself or herself from the Grievance Process. - 1.
-The Grievance involves an Assistant Dean or family member of an Assistant Dean: the Principal performs the investigation; the Assistant Dean is recused from the process. - 2.
-The Grievance involves the Dean or family member of the Dean: the Principal performs the investigation; the Dean is recused from the process. - 3.
+The Grievance involves the Athletic Director, Guidance Counselor, Admis- sions Director, or Facilities Director: the Principal performs the investigation; the administrator involved is recused from the process. - 2.
+The Grievance involves a family member of the Athletic Director, Guidance Counselor, Admissions Director, or Facilities Director: the Principal performs the investigation; the administrator involved is recused from the process. - 3.
 The Grievance involves the Principal or a family member of the Principal: the President performs the investigation; the Principal is recused from the process. - 4.
 The Grievance involves the President or a family member of the President: The Board Chair appoints a board member to investigate the complaint.
 The Board Executive Committee substitutes for the Administrative Executive Committee.
-The President is recused from the process.

-II.
-Grievance Retaliation - Any person who brings a Grievance, or who assists in the investigation of such Grievance, will not be adversely affected in the terms and conditions of employment, or discriminated against or discharged because of the Grievance or assistance.
+The President is recused from the process. - II.
+Grievance Retaliation Any person who brings a Grievance, or who assists in the investigation of such Grievance, will not be adversely affected in the terms and conditions of employment, or discriminated against or discharged because of the Grievance or assistance.
 Complaints of such retaliation will be promptly investigated and, when warranted, the persons engaging in the retaliatory conduct will be subject to disciplinary action.